Ari-S-123/dbd-final-project/README.md

 # Domain Objects:-

 1. FantasyTeam: A fantasy team consisting of any number of drivers and a single constructor.
-This

-2. Constructor: A real or fictional F1 team that has 2 drivers under contract, can be related to many fantasy teams.
+2. Constructor: A real or fictional F1 team that has one or multiple drivers under contract, and can be related to many fantasy teams.

 3. Driver: Athletes who are under contract by a constructor but have no restrictions as to which or how many fantasy teams they can be a part of.